Abstract

 Olaparib and Cisplatin treatment

-To study the effect of Olaparib and Cisplatin, MCF7 and HeLa Kyoto cells were plated on the cover slips placed into 6 well culture plates or directly into 12 well culture plates and grown to 70% confluence.
-The culture media was removed, cells were washed three times with 1XPBS to remove any traces of FCS and then DMEM with 0.2% FCS was added for 16 hours to synchronize the cells.
-Synchronization level of cell cultures was assessed by live fluorescent microscopy detecting the green fluorescence produced by GFP-PCNA fusion construct product in HeLa Kyoto cells.
+To study the effect of Olaparib and Cisplatin, MCF7 and HeLa Kyoto cells were plated on the coverslips and placed into six-well culture plates or directly into 12 well culture plates and grown to 70% confluence.
+The culture media was removed, and cells were washed three times with 1XPBS to remove any traces of FCS.
+Then, DMEM with 0.2% FCS was added for 16 hours to synchronize the cells.
+The synchronization level of cell cultures was assessed by live fluorescent microscopy, detecting the green fluorescence produced by the GFP-PCNA fusion construct product in HeLa Kyoto cells.

 After the starvation step, low serum media was replaced with complete DMEM media containing 10% FCS and supplemented with either Olaparib or Cisplatin at different concentrations.
 Olaparib concentrations were 0, 100, 200 and 300 nM, and Cisplatin concentrations were 0, 0.15, 0.3, 0.6, 1.25, 2.5, 5, 10, 20, 30 and 40 mM.
 The cells were incubated at 370C for 48 hours and then subjected to live microscopy, cell proliferation assay, cell viability assay or Giemsa staining.